underscoreio/shapeless-guide/src/pages/intro/index.md

 Typelevel Scala 2.11.8+ or Lightbend Scala 2.11.9+ / 2.12.1+.

 Shapeless is large library,
-so rather than cover everything it has to offer, we will concentrate on a few compelling use cases and use them to build a picture of the tools and patterns available.
+so rather than cover everything it has to offer we will concentrate on a few compelling use cases and use them to build a picture of the tools and patterns available.

 Before we start, let's talk about what generic programming is and why shapeless is so exciting to Scala developers.